 SECOND CHANCE STORIES

 Every person has dignity and potential.
-But approximately 1 in 3 Americans has a criminal record, limiting their futures.
+But 1 in 3 American adults has a criminal record, limiting their futures.
 Hear from former prisoners on life after prison and join Prison Fellowship as we unlock brighter futures for the 70 million Americans who have repaid their debt to society.

 DID YOU ENJOY THIS ARTICLE?